Born in East L.A. (song)

-Written by Cheech Marin, the song's lyrics deal with a Mexican-American man from East Los Angeles who is mistaken for an undocumented immigrant and deported.
+Written by Cheech Marin, the song's lyrics deal with a Mexican American from East Los Angeles who is mistaken for an undocumented immigrant and deported.
 The song served as the basis for the film of the same name, directed by Marin.

 Background

 Cheech Marin wrote the song without his comedy partner Tommy Chong, although Chong was credited for the song's writing on the album and single.
 Chong was subsequently insulted when Marin asked him to perform backup vocals on the song, and it was recorded without Chong.
 It is one of only two Cheech & Chong songs written solely by one member of the duo and not in collaboration, the other being Tommy Chong's "Up in Smoke".

 Music video

 A music video for the song was produced and appeared in the home video release Get Out of My Room.
 The video featured appearances from Cassandra Peterson as Elvira, Mistress of the Dark, Jan-Michael Vincent, Ángel Ramírez and Sal Lopez.